garrandall/popular-music-data/tracks/hey-baby--drop-it-to-the-floor--pitbull-t-pain.md

 Baby girl take a shot, clear your conscience
 Not a goon or a goblin, I'm a monster
-Cause I hit all baddest woman in the world, gangsta Oooh baby, baby lalalalala
+Cause I hit all baddest woman in the world, gangsta
+Oh baby, baby lalalalala
-Oooh baby, baby lalalalala
+Oh baby, baby lalalalala
-Oooh baby, baby lalalalala
+Oh baby, baby lalalalala
-Oooh baby, baby lalalalala
+Oh baby, baby lalalalala

-Ooh drop it to the floor, make me wanna say hey baby Yeah, you can shake some more, make me wanna say hey baby Ooh you got it, cause you make me wanna say hey baby Yeah don't stop it, cause you make me wanna say
+Ohdrop it to the floor, make me wanna say hey baby Yeah, you can shake some more, make me wanna say hey baby Ohyou got it, cause you make me wanna say hey baby Yeah don't stop it, cause you make me wanna say

-Oooh baby, baby lalalalala
+Oh baby, baby lalalalala
-Oooh baby, baby lalalalala
+Oh baby, baby lalalalala
-Oooh baby, baby lalalalala
+Oh baby, baby lalalalala
-Oooh baby, baby lalalalala
+Oh baby, baby lalalalala

-Ooh drop it to the floor, make me wanna say hey baby (Get on whatever you want)
+Ohdrop it to the floor, make me wanna say hey baby (Get on whatever you want)
 Yeah, you can shake some more, make me wanna say hey baby (Get on whatever you like)
-Ooh you got it, cause you make me wanna say hey baby (You're the one I want)
+Ohyou got it, cause you make me wanna say hey baby (You're the one I want)
 Yeah don't stop it
 (I want you tonight)